 "the corn maiden"--interesting narration style and POV maneuvering, all effectively conveying that something is wrong with our would-be killer, but nobody can pinpoint what. the nods to the violent and morbid strain of pre-smartphone internet culture (my native country) give a sense of verisimilitude. there's a lot of layers in this story that reward a reread

-"beersheba"--emotionally accurate to the experience of dealing with someone with power over you who is about you and will not hear otherwise. this one felt like it needed a little more time in the toaster oven but the pacing is about perfect
+"beersheba"--emotionally accurate to the experience of dealing with someone with power over you who is very sure about you and will not hear otherwise. this one felt like it needed a little more time in the toaster oven but the pacing is about perfect

 Love how cheap this cover looks lmao